MitchBradley/Grbl_Esp32-wiki/Setting-Up-the-I-O-Pins.md

 # Setting Up the I/O Pins

-Most I/O setup is done in the [cpu_map.h](cpu_map.h) file.
-Note: All I/O is 3.3V and the current is very low.
-Do not connect anything directly to relays, solenoids, etc.
+Most I/O setup is done in the [cpu_map.h](https://github.com/bdring/Grbl_Esp32/blob/master/Grbl_Esp32/cpu_map.h) file.
+Note: All I/O is 3.3V and the current capability is very low.
+Do not connect any I/O directly to relays, solenoids, etc.

 There are more features than available I/O pins, so you need to determine what features you want.